veranyagaka/BenefitsPro/README.md

 - [ ] Tables, tables,tables
 - [ ] Better Error Handling
 - [ ] CSS + Images
-- [ ] Navigation on the profiles page
+- [ ] Navigation on the profiles page: Broken links fix
 - [ ] Deployment Finally

 <!--For your Benefits Administration System project, here's a list of HTML files you might need: